About the Awards

 The AIPS Sport Media Awards are the highest international accolade in the sport media industry.
-The Awards, currently in their second edition, offer recognition to the very best sport storytellers across all media platforms, from photography to video, from print to digital, from podcasts to sports blogs.
+The Awards, currently in their third edition, offer recognition to the very best sport storytellers across all media platforms, from photography to video, from print to digital, from podcasts to sports blogs.

 The International Sports Press Association (AIPS) is the peak professional body representing the international sports media, with more than 9,500 members worldwide.